Frankeydidi/Cyclistic-bikeshare-repo/README.md

 Based on the findings, recommendations are provided to Cyclistic to optimize their services and attract more casual riders to become annual members.
 Digital media can be effectively utilized to target casual riders and showcase the benefits of annual membership.

-The final visuals the dashboard I created can be viewed on my [Power BI Dashboard](https://app.powerbi.com/groups/me/reports/8eb4152e-d64b-40a9-bbd0-5cb4c00a890f/ReportSection).
+The final visuals and the dashboard I created can be viewed on my [Power BI Dashboard](https://app.powerbi.com/groups/me/reports/8eb4152e-d64b-40a9-bbd0-5cb4c00a890f/ReportSection).